labhstats/slicer_diameter_code/README.md

 # Slicer Diameter overhead code:

-Code used to simplify manual Slicer estimation of artery diameters.
+Code used to simplify (initialization and end collection into a single table) manual Slicer estimation of artery diameters.

+## Intended included files:
+- Slicer start and load code of volumes wrt a csv file of IDS.
+BaSh.
+- Slicer deparser of measurements.
+Matlab.
+- Measuring protocol for version 4.10 with posthoc appended comments about 4.11.

 ## OS
 - Linux